-Complaints should be addressed to Mrs Pamela Littlefield, Practice Manager and your concerns will be dealt with promptly.
+Complaints should be addressed to Mairi McGrandles, Practice Manager and your concerns will be dealt with promptly.
 It will be a great help if you are as specific as possible about your complaint.
 Copies of the Practice Complaints Procedure are available at reception.

 We shall acknowledge your complaint within 3 working days and aim to have looked into your complaint within 20 working days of the date it was raised with us.
 We shall then be in a position to give an explanation, or offer a meeting with those involved.